 The purpose of the United Nations University Internship Programme is:

 The UNU Internship Programme accepts interns to work in different areas of the focused topics at UNU and its Institutes.
 At UNU-FLORES, internships are offered for a period of three to six months.
 Interns are selected throughout the running calendar year.
 Download the application form to apply for an internship within one of the UNU entities.

-Interns normally work full time during the regular working hours of the University: 9:00–18:00, Monday to Friday.
+Interns normally work full-time during the regular working hours of the University: 9:00–18:00, Monday to Friday.
 Weekends and official UNU holidays are days off.
 Interns are provided office space and facilities as appropriate for their work.
-Interns at UNU-FLORES also enjoy free access to the in-house and electronic library and have the unique opportunity to learn about, contribute to and provide assistance in the organization of conferences, lectures and academic forums and symposiums that take place throughout the year.
+Interns at UNU-FLORES also enjoy free access to the in-house and electronic library and have the unique opportunity to learn about, contribute to, and provide assistance in the organisation of conferences, lectures, and academic forums and symposiums that take place throughout the year.

 Interns at UNU have the opportunity to engage in a number of ongoing initiatives that provide a unique window into the working processes of the University.
-At UNU-FLORES, interns will be tasked to facilitate the academic research and teaching, event organization, communications, translation, advocacy, institutional development and administration.
+At UNU-FLORES, interns will be tasked to facilitate the academic research and teaching, event organisation, communications, translation, advocacy, institutional development, and administration.

 The qualifications which will be considered in the application process include, but are not limited to, the following.
 The ideal candidate: